Last updated on August 9th, 2018 at 12:31 pm

 This Instant Pot Pulled Pork is incredibly tender, flavorful, easy and very quick to make with the help of a pressure cooker (Instapot).
 This BBQ pulled pork recipe is perfect for a weeknight meal, cookouts, summer parties and holidays.

 My son tells me this is the best pulled pork recipe and I must say I agree with him.
 I used to make pulled pork in the slow cooker, and although it was delicious, it took almost all day to cook.
-This Pressure Cooker Pulled Pork takes a fraction of the time to make, which makes it perfect for hectic days and entertaining.
+This Pressure Cooker Pulled Pork takes a fraction of the time to make, which makes it perfect for hectic days and also for entertaining.

 This Instant Pot Pulled Pork recipe feeds a crowd!
 However, I have a few ideas on dishes you can make with the leftover pulled pork.
 One thing you must make is pulled pork sandwiches!
 Trust me, juicy and tender BBQ pork and coleslaw on a toasted bun equals total deliciousness!